switowski/portfolio/src/posts/2023/inlining-functions/index.md

 In this episode of [Writing Faster Python]({% postUrl "writing-faster-python-intro" %}), we will check if we can make the code faster by doing exactly the opposite of what every good programming book suggests – that is, keeping all the code in one, massive function instead of smaller, more manageable functions.

 :::callout-warning
 Inlining a function just to make it faster is usually a **bad idea** and will make your code harder to understand.
+And for applications that process large amounts of data, it can actually bring the performance down by increasing the memory consumption (thanks Harvey for pointing out this downside!)

 I don't recommend doing that unless this small speed improvement of the inlined function is somehow more important to you than a well-designed, readable, and testable code.
 Proceed with caution.
 :::